 - Removed unnecessary store owner data and only kept the store owner personal data to Email (encrypted in the database) and State/Country for communication and application analysis

 - Encrypted all personal-related data (if storing) in our database to prevent personal data leakage

 - Implemented the Role-Based-Access-Control (RBAC) for staffs interacting with store’s owners

 - Reviewed our app permissions and workflow to comply with the GDPR requirements from Shopify

 - Conducted Privacy Impact Assessment (PIA) - Updated on Aug 25, 2020

 What are the permissions we need for "Product Filter & Search" app?

 This includes products and collections.
 We need this permission to sync the product, collection data between your Shopify store and our app for filtering and searching features.

-This includes all order details (Customer’s personal data in orders are deleted immediately as soon as the app receives the order hooks.
-No customer’s personal data are stored in our app).
-We need this permission to calculate and update the availability of the products in real-time based on the order events.
+(*) Customer personal information in orders is removed immediately as soon as the app receives the order hooks.
+No store customer’s personal data are stored in our app.

 We need this permission to sync and index the content (pages, blogs) for searching feature.